Nylon: Early marketing strategies

 An important part of nylon's popularity stems from DuPont's marketing strategy.
 DuPont promoted the fiber to increase demand before the product was available to the general market.
 Nylon's commercial announcement occurred on October 27, 1938, at the final session of the Herald Tribune's yearly "Forum on Current Problems", on the site of the approaching New York City world's fair.
-The "first man-made organic textile fiber" which was derived from "coal, water and air" and promised to be "as strong as steel, as fine as the spider's web" was received enthusiastically by the audience, many of them middle-class women, and made the headlines of most newspapers.
+The "first man-made organic textile fibre" which was derived from "coal, water and air" and promised to be "as strong as steel, as fine as the spider's web" was received enthusiastically by the audience, many of them middle-class women, and made the headlines of most newspapers.
 Nylon was introduced as part of "The world of tomorrow" at the 1939 New York World's Fair and was featured at DuPont's "Wonder World of Chemistry" at the Golden Gate International Exposition in San Francisco in 1939.
 Actual nylon stockings were not shipped to selected stores in the national market until May 15, 1940.
 However, a limited number were released for sale in Delaware before that.
 The first public sale of nylon stockings occurred on October 24, 1939, in Wilmington, Delaware.
 4,000 pairs of stockings were available, all of which were sold within three hours.

 Another added bonus to the campaign was that it meant reducing silk imports from Japan, an argument that won over many wary customers.
 Nylon was even mentioned by President Roosevelt's cabinet, which addressed its "vast and interesting economic possibilities" five days after the material was formally announced.

 However, the early excitement over nylon also caused problems.
 It fueled unreasonable expectations that nylon would be better than silk, a miracle fabric as strong as steel that would last forever and never run.
 Realizing the danger of claims such as "New Hosiery Held Strong as Steel" and "No More Runs", DuPont scaled back the terms of the original announcement, especially those stating that nylon would possess the strength of steel.

 Also, DuPont executives marketing nylon as a revolutionary man-made material did not at first realize that some consumers experienced a sense of unease and distrust, even fear, towards synthetic fabrics.
 A particularly damaging news story, drawing on DuPont's 1938 patent for the new polymer, suggested that one method of producing nylon might be to use cadaverine (pentamethylenediamine), a chemical extracted from corpses.
 Although scientists asserted that cadaverine was also extracted by heating coal, the public often refused to listen.
 A woman confronted one of the lead scientists at DuPont and refused to accept that the rumour was not true.

 DuPont changed its campaign strategy, emphasizing that nylon was made from "coal, air and water", and started focusing on the personal and aesthetic aspects of nylon, rather than its intrinsic qualities.
 Nylon was thus domesticated, and attention shifted to the material and consumer aspect of the fiber with slogans like "If it's nylon, it's prettier, and oh!
 How fast it dries!".